parinfer/parinfer.js/test-cases/indent-mode.md

   ret
 ```

-But if the cursor is before such a delimiter, we are not in a position to insert a token after it,
+But if the cursor is before such a close-paren, we are not in a position to
-thus indentation can affect it again:
+insert a token after it, thus indentation can affect it again:

 ```in
 (let [a 1]|)